Haripratiik/Unity-SPH-Fluid-Simulator/README.md

 # Unity-SPH-Fluid-Simulator
 A SPH simulator within Unity used to simulate the flow of air particles within the respitory bronchioles of a human lung.
 Also includes collision detection with wall mesh, other fluid particles, and other particles.
+It was used in an attempt at determining the effects of asthma(Dry powder) drug MMAD and Density on the probablility of drug particle deposition at affected/ contricted respitory bronchioles, thus increasing the effectiveness of this form of site-specific drugs.